 Take Time for Art is a series of four art and history courses that combine both online and hands-on learning.
 The courses are Ancient Egypt, Ancient Greece, Ancient Rome, and The Middle Ages.

-Each course consists of from 15 to 25 video presentations by the course creator, Penny Mayes.
-The videos include some that teach about the historical period, the culture, and its art and architecture─I’ll refer to these as the history videos.
+Each course consists of 15 to 25 video presentations by the course creator, Penny Mayes.
+The videos include some that teach about the historical period and the culture, including its art and architecture.
+I’ll refer to these as the history videos.
 The other videos show the step-by-step processes for creating each project.
 Take Time for Art says that their average beginning age for students is ten.
-While some projects can be done by younger students, others will be most suitable for students at junior-high level or above.
+While some projects can be done by younger students, others will be most suitable for students who are 12 and older.
 Adult assistance will definitely be needed with some projects.

-The history videos vary in length, running from about five to eighteen minutes each.
-They are heavily illustrated with photos, historical images, artwork images, maps, and other illustrations.
-(Mayes carefully shows portions of images to avoid genital nudity.)
+The history videos vary in length, running about five to eighteen minutes each.
+They are heavily illustrated, including photos, historical images, artwork, maps.
+(Mayes carefully shows portions of images to avoid full nudity.)
 As part of the presentation, Mayes tells stories of key figures from history and mythology.
-She also explains how the art and architecture have made their influence felt around the world up to modern times.
+She also explains how the art and architecture have made their influence felt around the world, from ancient to modern times.
 The wealth of images makes the videos very interesting to watch and the content more memorable.
 I also like the way she often wraps up the history videos by leading directly into the next art project.

 The courses are presented from a Christian perspective.
-For example, in the video on “The Dark Ages and the Archaic Period” in the Ancient Greece course, Mayes presents the gospel message as a contrast to the culture of ancient Sparta.
+For example, in the video on “The Dark Ages and the Archaic Period” in the Ancient Greece course, Mayes presents a Christian viewpoint on the value, dignity, and purpose of the individual as a contrast to the beliefs of the ancient Spartan culture.
 In that same video, she tells the biblical story of Queen Esther in relation to the Persian King Xerxes.
 In both cases, she uses Christian artwork to illustrate as she talks.
-The content is broadly Christian, although a Protestant slant starts to appear in The Middle Ages course, especially in the presentation about John Wycliffe.
+The content is broadly Christian, although a more specifically Protestant point of view starts to appear in The Middle Ages course, especially in the presentation about John Wycliffe.